TI-Tokyo/riak-docs-fork/content/riak/kv/3.0.1/configuring/reference.md

 <tr>
 <td><code>handoff.max_rejects</code></td>
-<td>The maximum number of times that a secondary system within Riak,
-such as <a href="../../developing/usage/search">Riak Search</a>, can block <a href="../../using/cluster-operations/handoff">handoff</a>
+<td>The maximum number of times that a secondary system within Riak can block <a href="../../using/cluster-operations/handoff">handoff</a>
 of primary key/value data.
 The approximate maximum duration that a vnode can be blocked can be determined by multiplying this setting by
 <code>vnode_management_timer</code>.
 If you want to prevent handoff from